jMetal/MetaJul/README.rst

 * Local search algorithm using bit blip mutation to solve the OneMax problem
 * Single objective genetic algorithm solving problem OneMax
 * Single objective genetic algorithm solving problem Sphere
+* Single objective genetic algorithm printing the current fitness during the running using a `FitnessObserver`.
-* NSGA-II algorithm configured from a generic evolutionary template
+* NSGA-II algorithm configured from a generic evolutionary algorithmm template
 * NSGA-II algorithm configured from the NSGA-II template
 * NSGA-II algorithm using a bounded crowding distance archive
+* NSGA-II using an observer (`EvaluationObserver`) that prints the number of evaluations

 Jupyter notebooks with examples can be found in the ``notebooks`` folder.